How To Build a Peer-to-Peer Lending Business Platform

 In the future, it will be possible to resort to the possibility of passportization and, together with EMI or PSP licenses, work on the territory of other EU countries.

 P2P lending is regulated by the Finnish Financial Supervisory Authority (FSA).
 The authorized capital is EUR 50,000.
-Any handling of client funds must be carried out jointly with a partner bank or payment system, or the company must obtain a payment system license itself.
+Client funds must be handled jointly with a partner bank or payment system, or the company must obtain a payment system license.

 Note that a similar regulatory regime is applied in France and Italy.